 Mary Opasik has been working with found object assemblage for 30 years.
-She grew up in Baltimore's postindustrial society whose streets and woods were littered with discarded materials.
+She grew up in Baltimore's postindustrial society whose streets, woods and waterways were littered with discarded materials.
 Opasik's affinity for repurposing is expressed in her sculptural art.

 Before graduating from the Maryland Institute College of Art in 1989 with her B.F.A degree, Mary Opasik worked as a registered nurse for eighteen years while attending art classes at night.
 The medical profession and personal experiences have informed her work.
 Her art has been exhibited in The Huntsville Museum of Art (Alabama), Coast Gallery (Pebble Beach, CA), the American Craft Council (Baltimore, MD) and in galleries extensively.